 On Sept.
 1, in partnership with Feeding America®, GBFB will launch a month-long social media campaign asking participants to describe on a downloadable empty plate what they can’t do on an empty stomach (“On an empty stomach, I can’t__________”), and then post photos with the following hashtags and tags: #HungerActionMonth, #EndHungerHere, @gr8BosFoodBank, @Feeding America.

-“This marks the tenth year of Hunger Action Month, which is a nationwide effort asking people to take on hunger in their communities in whatever way they can,” said Catherine D’Amato, president and CEO of The Greater Boston Food Bank.
-“More than 500,000 people in Eastern Massachusetts are food insecure and don’t know where their next meal is coming from.
+“This marks the eleventh year of Hunger Action Month–a nationwide effort asking people to take on hunger in their communities in whatever way they can,” said Catherine D’Amato, president and CEO of The Greater Boston Food Bank.
+“Nearly 500,000 people in Eastern Massachusetts are food insecure and don’t know where their next meal is coming from.
 During September, we are asking people to think about what it feels like to have an empty stomach.”

-Food insecurity exists in every county in Eastern Massachusetts, according to “Map the Meal Gap 2017,” the latest report by Feeding America®, a nationwide network of 200 U.S. food banks.
-Food insecurity rates range from 8.1 percent in Essex County to 14.9 in Suffolk County.
-Overall, the food insecurity rate in Eastern Massachusetts is one in 10, and one in eight children live in food-insecure households.
-Statewide, the food insecurity rate is also one in 10.
-In the U.S., one in eight people is food insecure.
+Food insecurity exists in every county in Eastern Massachusetts and in the entire U.S., according to “Map the Meal Gap 2017,” the latest report by Feeding America®, a nationwide network of 200 U.S. food banks.
+Overall, the food insecurity rate in Eastern Massachusetts is one in 11, and one in nine children live in food-insecure households.
+Statewide, the food insecurity rate is one in 10.
+In the United States, one in eight people is food insecure.

 Hunger Action Month is a national awareness campaign by Feeding America and its network of 200 food banks across the country.
 For more information about Hunger Action Month, participating events, how to advocate for hunger policies and the social media campaign, please visit gbfb.org/hungeractionmonth.